-- Use an automated network mapping tool: By far the easiest way to make a network topology diagram is to use an automated network topology mapping tool.
+- Use an automated network mapping tool: The easiest way to make a network topology diagram is to use an automated network topology mapping tool.
 For example, Domotz network monitoring software includes automated network topology mapping features which plot out everything for you.
-One of the key benefits is that your topology map is automatically updated, when things get moved around for whatever reason.
+One of the key benefits is that your topology map is automatically updated when things get moved around for whatever reason.

 Now that you know the basics of how to make a network topology diagram, let’s look at the common asset types included in network topology diagrams.

-- Network equipment: switches, routers, firewalls -> the main nodes on your network
+- Network equipment: switches, routers, firewalls -> the central nodes on your network.

 - Network endpoints: computers, printers, etc.)